Diagnosing multiple sclerosis (MS)

-Other medical conditions cause similar symptoms to MS ones, and these may been to be ruled out first.
+Other medical conditions cause similar symptoms to those of MS, and these may have to be ruled out first.

 A firm MS diagnosis may not be made after an initial MS ‘attack’.
 In relapsing-remitting MS, symptoms often go away, but may return at a later stage.

 MS early warning signs

 You should seek medical advice if you have any of the signs and symptoms associated with multiple sclerosis (MS).

 Several of the symptoms of MS may require you to be seen at a hospital's accident and emergency (A&E) department.

 - If you experience visual changes and painful eye movements, go to the nearest A&E department.
 You could have optic neuritis, one of the most common early signs of MS. If you can be treated with corticosteroid medication shortly after optic neuritis develops, the course of the disease may be altered.

 - If you have changes in personality, sudden loss of strength in the arms and legs, or respiratory difficulty, you should go to the A&E department for evaluation.
 These symptoms are common with MS, but they can also be signs of other serious diseases, such as stroke, infection, or chemical imbalances.